Installation

 gpgcheck = 0

-Ubuntu 20.04 Repository
+Ubuntu Repository

-Install the key:
+Install the signing keys:

-deb http://pilot.circonus.net/ubuntu/ focal main
+deb https://updates.circonus.net/irondb/ubuntu/ focal main

-deb [trusted=yes] http://pilot.circonus.net/ubuntu/ focal main
+deb https://updates.circonus.net/backtrace/ubuntu/ focal main

-Finally, run apt-get update.
+Finally, run sudo apt-get update.

 Install Package

-EL7: /usr/bin/yum install circonus-platform-irondb
+EL7: sudo yum install circonus-platform-irondb

-Ubuntu 20.04: we have a helper package that works around issues with dependency resolution, since IRONdb is very specific about the versions of dependent Circonus packages, and apt-get is unable to cope with them.
+Ubuntu: we have a helper package that works around issues with dependency resolution, since IRONdb is very specific about the versions of dependent Circonus packages, and apt-get is unable to cope with them.
 The helper package must be installed first, i.e., it cannot be installed in the same transaction as the main package.

-/usr/bin/apt-get install circonus-platform-irondb-apt-policy
+sudo apt-get install circonus-platform-irondb-apt-policy

-/usr/bin/apt-get install circonus-platform-irondb
+sudo apt-get install circonus-platform-irondb

 Prepare site-specific information for setup.
 These values may be set via shell environment variables, or as arguments to the setup script.
 The environment variables are listed below.

-• IRONDB_NODE_UUID
+IRONDB_NODE_UUID

 (required) The ID of the current node, which must be unique within a given cluster.
 You may use the uuidgen command that comes with your OS, or generate a well-formed, non-nil UUID with an external tool or website.
 Note that this must be a lowercase UUID.
 The uuidgen tool on some systems, notably MacOS, produces uppercase.
 Setup will warn and convert the UUID to lowercase.

-• IRONDB_NODE_ADDR
+IRONDB_NODE_ADDR

-• IRONDB_CHECK_UUID
+IRONDB_CHECK_UUID

-• IRONDB_CRASH_REPORTING
+IRONDB_CRASH_REPORTING

-(optional) Control enablement of automated crash reporting.
-Default is “on”.
+(optional) Controls enablement of automated crash reporting.
+Default is "on".
 IRONdb utilizes sophisticated crash tracing technology to help diagnose errors.
 Enabling crash reporting requires that the system be able to connect out to the Circonus reporting endpoint: https://circonus.sp.backtrace.io:6098 .
-If your site’s network policy forbids this type of outbound connectivity, set the value to “off”.
+If your site's network policy forbids this type of outbound connectivity, set the value to "off".

-• IRONDB_ZPOOL
+IRONDB_ZPOOL

 (optional) The name of the zpool that should be used for IRONdb storage.
 If this is not specified and there are multiple zpools in the system, setup chooses the pool with the most available space.

 Run the setup script.
 All required options must be present, either as environment variables or via command-line arguments.
 A mix of environment variables and arguments is permitted, but environment variables take precedence over command-line arguments.
-Use the -h option to view a usage summary:

-The setup script will configure your IRONdb instance and start the service.
-Upon successful completion, it will print out specific information about how to submit Graphite metrics.
-IRONdb supports both Carbon plaintext submission (port 2003) or HTTP POST.
-See the Graphite Ingestion section for details.
+Upon successful completion, it will print out specific information about how to submit Graphite, OpenTSDB, and Prometheus metrics.
+See the Integrations section for details.

 Add License